palantir/stashbot/README.md

 * Add authenticator to auth chain to allow dynamic credentials per-repo
 * Supposedly jenkins supports groovy scripting.
 We could possibly expose more functionality via arbitrary groovy by plugging into this.
+* Add support for using Bamboo for CI (or other CI tools)

 # LICENSE